Understanding Food Labels

 Bioengineered (GMOs)

-In July 2016, Congress passed a weak federal law for labeling genetically-modified food (GMOs) that blocked states from requiring stricter GMO labels, such as existed in Vermont.
-It requires food companies to disclose whether their products contain GMOs, but they can make this information difficult to access.
-For instance, in lieu of using the “Bioengineered” label, companies can simply include a QR code, web address, or 1-800 number that connects consumers with more information.
-This requires users to have a cell phone and access to cellular data or Wi-Fi — and the leisure time to go through this cumbersome process for each product.
+For instance, instead of using the “Bioengineered” label, companies can just use a QR code, web address, or 1-800 number that connects consumers with more information.
+This requires users to have a cell phone and access to cellular data or Wi-Fi — and the time to go through this cumbersome process for each product.

 Enjoyed this article?